nest/nestml/doc/synapses_in_nestml.rst

 deliver_spike(w, d) function
 ----------------------------

 After a spike has been received in the `preReceive` block, the weight (and delay) of the neuron are, potentially, updated.
 The spike then needs to be passed on to the postsynaptic partner.
-This can be done by calling the `deliver_spike` function with the appropriate (new) weight and delay.
+This can be done by calling the `deliver_spike` function with the appropriate weight and delay.
 Example:

 .. code::

     synapse static:
+        parameters:
+            w nS = 1 nS
+            d ms = 1 ms
+        end

         preReceive:
             deliver_spike(w, d)
         end

-        [...]
     end